 So...
 You're Moving to the Country

-Ontario's agri-food sector employs 745,000 people and is one of the province's leading industries, contributing more than $33 billion to the economy every year.
+Ontario's agri-food sector is one of the province's leading industries, contributing $35 billion to the economy.
+The sector employs 760,000 people.

-This pamphlet is not a substitute for legal advice and representation.
-The Ontario Ministry of Agriculture, Food and Rural Affairs accepts no responsibility or liability for the outcome of any Hearing in which any party relies on this pamphlet.
+Please note: this page is not a substitute for legal advice or representation.
+The Ontario Ministry of Agriculture, Food and Rural Affairs accepts no responsibility or liability for the outcome of any hearing in which any party relies on this pamphlet.

 For more information: